![]() |

 The Newport Cemetery Company changed its name to Evergreen in 1880.

-It was near where St. Therese School is today on US 27
+Heidelberg Pleasure Resort, it was where St. Therese is today on US 27. |

 The original St. Therese, September 6, 1947